How did I dive in and approach the research process and ultimate purchase of the right product?

 You know what would have made this process a heck of a lot quicker and easier for me as a buyer?
 If someone had just asked me a series of questions to see what I cared about and needed from an eye cream and then provided me with a list of the products that would be the best fit for me.

-What is a self-configuration tool?
+What is a self-service tool?

-Self-configuration tools are a general term to cover a wide variety of methods for creating a custom experience for users on your website.
+Self-service (sometimes called self-configuration or self-selection) tools are a general term to cover a wide variety of methods for creating a custom experience for users on your website.
 Think of anything that first asks your users a few questions in order to provide them with an experience that meets their unique needs or provides content that speaks to their specific situation.

 It’s a simple as that!